suhock/php-dependency-injection/README.md

 mistake earlier, when the scoped service is reachable through required edges
 alone: a singleton that requires a scoped service is a captive-dependency build error, not a runtime surprise.
-A `get()` call made directly against a scoped service with no scope active — for example from inside a factory or a custom instance provider — is a call-pattern error validation cannot see, and still throws `ScopeException` at run time.
+A `get()` call made directly against a scoped service with no scope active — for example from inside a factory body — is a call-pattern error validation cannot see, and still throws `ScopeException` at run time.

 `dispose()` releases the scope's cached instances; any further request to the scope throws a `ScopeException`.
 Disposing a scope more than once has no